Royal-Duck/bilde/README.md

-# bilde
+# bylde
 You know Cmake? stop using it ...

-Bilde is a project management tool that keeps track of what files you added to the project and supports libraries with a simple command line usage (no make file, no IDE needet to understand, everything is simple and clear).
+Bylde is a project management tool that keeps track of what files you added to the project and supports libraries with a simple command line usage (no make file, no IDE needet to understand, everything is simple and clear).

 ## commands
 `run` compiles the files modified since last time and link every intermediate files and lauches the executable file.